MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/adfs.md

 ### Acquiring a token interactively

-When you call <xref:Microsoft.Identity.Client.IPublicClientApplication.AcquireTokenInteractive>, in term of user experience:
+When you call <xref:Microsoft.Identity.Client.IPublicClientApplication.AcquireTokenInteractive(System.Collections.Generic.IEnumerable{System.String})>, in term of user experience:

 - the user enter their upn (or the account or `loginHint` is provided part of the call to <xref:microsoft.identity.client.ipublicclientapplication.acquiretokenasync>)
 - Azure AD displays briefly "Taking you to your organization's page"